amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

-# Openshift with NGINX Ingress Operator and cert-manager
+# OpenShift with NGINX Ingress Operator and cert-manager

-If you're using Openshift on AWS, what are the minimum steps required to secure a public-facing workload using cert-manager and the NGINX Ingress Operator?
+If you're using OpenShift on AWS, what are the minimum steps required to secure a public-facing workload using cert-manager and the NGINX Ingress Operator?
 This demo attempts to answer that question.

 ## Introduction
-Your goal here is to enforce secure TLS communication between any browser on the internet and a single containerized workload running in Openshift hosted on AWS.
+Your goal here is to enforce secure TLS communication between any browser on the internet and a single containerized workload running in OpenShift hosted on AWS.
-Much like regular Kubernetes clusters hosted on public cloud providers, Openshift supports safely exposing your workloads to the internet via load balancers.
+Much like regular Kubernetes clusters hosted on public cloud providers, OpenShift supports safely exposing your workloads to the internet via load balancers.

 In this scenario, the browser will expect HTTPS (which implies TLS) but the workload itself only supports HTTP.